KaylaKRada/Proxmox/README.md

 ---

+## 🌍 Remote Access

+One of my favorite features so far is secure remote access.
+I installed WireGuard directly on OPNsense and configured it on both my laptop and phone.
+Now I can access my Proxmox dashboard, self-hosted services, or even SSH into machines from anywhere all while keeping things encrypted and safe.

+---

 ## 🚧 Goals & Future Plans
 - Host a Paperless-NGX document system
 - Set up internal DNS and VLAN segmentation